 The Volunteer Experience

-A: Please see the individual program overviews here and click on the "Learn More" button for more information, as well as this overview of possible volunteering activities.
+Please check out our project sites here to learn more about the programs implemented at each site.
+From there you can learn an overview of possible volunteering activities.
 Volunteer itineraries vary due to the ever-changing needs of our clinic sites, but we are able to provide general overviews of the volunteer experience.
 All volunteer trips will combine elements of clinical and community work.

 Program Cost and Airfare

-We refer all volunteers to the information provided by the Centers for Disease Control at www.cdc.gov/travel for the most up to date vaccination recommendations.
+We refer all volunteers to the information provided by the Centers for Disease Control atwww.cdc.gov/travelfor the most up to date vaccination recommendations.
 Please note the different recommendations not only for the country you are visiting, but also for the region in which you will be staying.

 At all of our project sites, we arrange transportation and housing to maximize safety.
 We work with our project staff to ensure that they are trained on safety measures, that you receive orientation upon arrival in-country, as well as compiling tips and recommendations for the duration of your experience.
 We require medical and evacuation insurance as a safety measure.
 We constantly update our safety protocol to ensure that we are doing our best to keep you safe.